 Can I access my device via SSH or other TCP-based protocols?

 Yes, the reflector server can securely forward virtually all TCP-based protocols from the device to a remote client via the WebTunnel connection.
-In order to set up the tunnel through the reflector server to the device, the client host must run the Remote Manager Helper application for Windows, or the WebTunnelClient (or WebTunnelSSH) application, or the WebTunnel client SDK must be integrated into the client application.
+In order to set up the tunnel through the reflector server to the device, the client computer must run the Remote Manager Helper application for Windows, or the WebTunnelClient (or WebTunnelSSH) command-line tool.
+The WebTunnel client SDK can also be integrated directly into the client application.

-To use WebTunnelClient or WebTunnelSSH, please download the Remote Manager Device SDK, which contains both applications, and build it, as described in the README file.
+To use WebTunnelClient or WebTunnelSSH, please download the Remote Manager Device SDK, which contains both applications, and build it from source, as described in the README file.

 Configure the WebTunnelAgent on the device to forward port 22 (or any other TCP ports) by adding the respective port number(s) to the webtunnel.ports property in the WebTunnelAgent.properties configuration file: